grantjenks/python-sortedcontainers/docs/introduction.rst

 Get the Code
 ............

-:doc:`SortedContainers<index>` is actively developed on GitHub, where the code is `always available <https://github.com/grantjenks/sorted_containers>`_.
+:doc:`Sorted Containers<index>` is actively developed on GitHub, where the code is `always available <https://github.com/grantjenks/sorted_containers>`_.

 You can either clone the public repository::